luizfetrindade/Templates/README.md

 This project follows the MVVM+C (Model-View-ViewModel + Coordinator) architecture pattern.
 It is designed to maintain a clear separation of concerns, making the codebase more modular, testable, and scalable.

+## How to Import

+Place MVVM+C.xctemplate at ~/Library/Developer/Xcode

+If you need to access files in the `~/Library/Developer/Xcode` directory, you can do so via Finder or Terminal.

+Using Finder:

+Open Finder.
+Press Cmd + Shift + G to open the "Go to Folder" dialog.
+Enter `~/Library/Developer/Xcode` and press Enter.

 ## File Structure

 ### 1. Builder.swift